 In February 2008, Vince Butler and Damian Alger, working with metal detectors on a site near Wendling Abbey in Norfolk discovered a bronze seal matrix which they thought may have come from Robertsbridge Abbey.
 Vince Butler got in touch with me asking for more information about the abbey and has very kindly given me permission to show photographs of the object.
 These are shown below.

 Also shown is a copy of the Robertsbridge Abbey Counter seal and the wording on this ends '...PONTE ROBT' - from the impression made with the seal from Norfolk, this appeared to be the same wording.

 Another interesting coincidence is that Wendling Abbey was a Premonstratensian abbey as was our near neighbour Bayham.

-In Search of an Abbey This is an article probably dating from the 1960s and perhaps from Sussex Life click here to view in .pdf format.
+This is an article probably dating from the 1960s and perhaps from Sussex Life.
+Please click here to view in .pdf format.